1. Julia Roberts' head was superimposed on the body of famous body double Shelley Michelle for the poster.

 4. The opera they were seeing was called La Traviata, which is funny because it is about a prostitute who falls in love with a wealthy man.

-5. The red coat that Vivian wears was bought for $30 from a movie usher in the street shortly before filming.
+5. The famous red coat that Vivian wears through out the film was actually a $30 jacket taken from a movie usher the director met before filming started.

 6. Richard Gere not only played the piano, but he also composed the piece of music that is played.